The Crape Myrtle Trails of McKinney

 Beyond the Park

-The Crape Myrtle Trails extend throughout McKinney, with the heaviest concentrations along Eldorado Parkway between Highway 5 (McDonald Street) on the east to Ridge Road on the west.
-There are also significant plantings on Hardin Road, Ridge Road, Collin McKinney Parkway, and Stonebridge Drive.
+The Crape Myrtle Trails extend well beyond the park's boundaries, threading throughout McKinney.
+You'll find the densest concentrations along Eldorado Parkway between Highway 5 (McDonald Street) and Ridge Road.
+Other notable stretches include Hardin Road, Ridge Road, Collin McKinney Parkway, and Stonebridge Drive - all showcasing these beautiful trees.

 Seasonal Highlights